 And I want to say a special word about Ken’s alibi.
 What I like about it is that most faked alibis either aim at making the police think the murder was committed at the wrong time, or that the murderer was in the wrong place when the murder happened.
 Here, the killer doesn’t try the former and is honest about the latter, and yet makes it appear he was nowhere near when Jim met his end.

 So what’s keeping me from giving this episode top marks?
 Well, I’ll just say that for all the drama of the final confrontation, Columbo’s “proof” doesn’t actually prove anything.
 On the other hand, it’s a delicious moment when Ken breaks down and confesses; all the pomposity we’ve seen over the last 75 minutes completely disappears for a revealing moment to show the man behind the false front.

-I also had a hard time believing that even a mild-mannered guy like Jim would stand for letting someone else take half the money for doing practically none of the work.
+I also had a hard time believing that even a mild-mannered guy like Jim would stand for letting someone else take half the money from the novels for doing practically none of the work.